trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    }
    ```

+   This is the contract that we will be debugging.
+While the full details of this file are beyond the scope of this tutorial, note that there is a contract named `SimpleStorage` that contains a numeric variable `myVariable` and two functions: `set()` and `get()`.
+The first function stores a value in that variable and the second queries that value.

 1. Inside the `migrations/` directory, create a file called `2_deploy_contracts.js` and populate it with the following content:

    ```javascript